 Letting the Bodies Hit the Floor

 Pulp Fiction is loaded with bloodshed and the very next scene after the intro with Ringo and Yolanda ends with Jules and Vincent killing someone who owes Marcellus money and his friend.
 They then (when put in chronological order) shoot and kill someone who bursts out of the bathroom and starts shooting at them.
-In this case, the two characters’ Vista murder defense lawyers could argue that they were acting in self defense, given that the man shot at them first.
+In this case, the two characters’ homicide defense lawyers could argue that they were acting in self defense, given that the man shot at them first.
 But this would be a pretty weak argument given that they had already killed two of the man’s friends.

 Later, Vincent accidentally shoots someone riding in the back seat of the car when his gun goes off after the car hits a pothole, although this crime could at least be considered manslaughter since it was entirely accidental.
 As enforcers and hitmen working for Marcellus Wallce, ultimately, if either Jules or Vincent were caught, their only real defense to avoid multiple life sentences would be to flip on Marcellus and work with the police and prosecutors.